 The potential of considering ecosystem services in the context of large-scale SLM use is not well exploited in the context of land restoration through the Great Green Wall.
 This situation is certainly due to the lack of reliable data and studies on the values of dryland ecosystems.
-A reflection in this sense is thus necessary for all the parties in agroforestry systems in the region is significant and well communicated.
+A reflection in this sense is thus necessary for all the parties

+The lack of reliable metadata on land degradation for inclusion in national strategic planning leads to institutional misinterpretation of the extent and causes of declining ecosystem health.
+The potential for tree-based restoration in agroforestry systems in the region is significant and well communicated.
 However, other ecosystems are found in the mosaic of landscapes that make up the Great Green Wall (grasslands, wetlands, steppe, etc.) and require special programmatic and policy attention.
 Protecting and enhancing these values through land restoration will require a thorough understanding of their potential at scale, as well as effective cross-sectoral communication to help identify investment options for Great Green Wall countries.